Engine swap: European engines

 Engine swaps are also somewhat common within the Volkswagen tuning scene, with Type 2 (Bus), Type 3, and Type 4 engines often being swapped into the Type 1 (Beetle).
 Later water-cooled engines, such as the GTI 16-valve four, VR6, or 1.8T are commonly swapped into the Mark 2 Golf GTI, Jetta, and Corrado, or less commonly into a Mark 1 Golf, resulting in an excellent power-to-weight ratio even with minimally modified powerplants.
 Porsche engines are also very popular, with one of the most popular source engines being the 1.6L flat-four from a Porsche 356.

 Diesel engines

 Swapping to a diesel engine for improved fuel economy is a long established practice; with modern high-efficiency diesel engines, this does not necessarily mean a reduction in performance associated with older diesel swaps.
 For off-road vehicles in particular, the high low-end torque of turbo-diesels makes these conversions particularly effective.
 However, older non-electronic-injection diesel engines are well-known for their reliability, especially in wet conditions.

 Motorsports

 In Super GT's GT500 class prior to the introduction of the Class 1 regulations, most cars were provided with specially modified racing engines from manufacturers, as the rules allowed for any engine to be swapped into a car as long as it is from the same manufacturer.
 Notable examples include Toyota using highly tuned Celica-sourced 4-cylinder engines in their Supra GT500 race cars.

+Motorcycle engine swaps

+Engine swaps are also very common in the motorcycle community.
+Bikers often replace the original engine with a different, often more powerful, motor.
+Riders usually perform this modification to increase the bike's top speed, improve acceleration, or simply to create a unique custom machine.
+For example, some enthusiasts might take a lightweight frame from a small bike, usually of about 125–300 cc, and install a high-performance engine from a sportbike.
+However, this process is technically challenging because it requires custom fabrication of motor mounts, adjustments to the exhaust system, and complex electrical wiring to ensure the new engine functions correctly.
+While it can result in a much faster vehicle, it also changes the bike's weight distribution and handling, making safety a primary concern for the builder.
+Examples of this are Triton and Tribsa motorcycles.